visgl/luma.gl/modules/constants/README.md

 ## Overview

-Exports an object with all WebGL1 and WebGL2 constants.
+Exports an object with all WebGL2 constants.

 Note: This file is framework independent and can be used by any webgl application.